fbpx

 No matter how our region’s mobility needs change, our process is an unwavering IndyGo constant: Constant assessment.
 Constant evaluation.
 Constant planning.
 Constant progress.

-Because IndyGo is a recipient of federal, state, and local tax dollars, we are required to follow various federal, state, and local statutes, and to solicit and review public input on a regular basis.
-To this end, IndyGo uses a variety of planning tools, policies, performance-monitoring methods, and decision-making procedures to ensure that our transit system is running safely, efficiently, and economically.
+Because IndyGo is a recipient of federal, state, and local tax dollars, we are required to follow various federal, state, and local statutes, which further require us to solicit and review public input on a regular basis.
+IndyGo uses a variety of planning tools, policies, performance-monitoring methods, and decision-making procedures to ensure that our transit system is running safely, efficiently, and effectively.

 Service Standards

-Ridership will vary throughout a given route’s hours of operation, peaking during typical workday morning rushes.
-We ramp up our resources to meet these predicted peaks and then scale them back for predictable ridership lows, but not all routes are the same, and some require consistent resource levels throughout the day.
+Ridership tends to vary throughout a given route’s hours of operation, peaking at certain times during the weekday and at different times on the weekend.
+When we can, we ramp up our services to meet this demand and then scale them back down.
+But not all routes are the same.
+Some routes require consistent service levels throughout the entire day.

 Route Performance

-We use two measures of productivity to formulate an overall productivity rating by route: ridership productivity and economic productivity.
+We use two productivity measures to formulate an overall productivity rating by route: ridership productivity and economic productivity.
 Ridership productivity is measured in riders per revenue hour of service.
-Economic productivity is measured in operating subsidy per passenger.
+Economic productivity is measured in operating subsidies per passenger.

-IndyGo’s system includes more than 3,500 unique-carrier stops.
+IndyGo’s system includes more than 2800 bus stop locations.

-Our adopted Service Standards call for bus stop spacing of 1/4 mile where frequency and pedestrian infrastructure allow, providing access for riders while minimizing delays.
+Our service standards here call for bus stop spacing of 1/4 mile where frequency and pedestrian infrastructure allow, providing access for riders while minimizing delays in the service itself.

 We rely on established stop guidelines to help us determine what investments will be made at each location for amenities such as shelters, benches, bike racks, and solar lights.
-To learn more about our methodology and amenity options, visit the Transit Amenities page.
+To learn more about our methodology and amenity options, click here.

-IndyGo conducts a Comprehensive Operational Analysis (COA) of our transit system every five years.
-These in-depth studies help identify service strengths as well as opportunities for improvement.
+To maintain its future service plan, IndyGo conducts a Comprehensive Operational Analysis (COA) of our transit system every five years.
+These in-depth studies help identify service strengths and opportunities for improvement, even when there are local route improvements that haven’t been made yet.
+Below are summaries of the past several COAs that IndyGo has performed.

 2015